Here's what pain relief you can get at a home birth when all the home comforts like those biscuits in your cupboard just won't cut it any more…

 Pethidine or diamorphine are given in injection form into your bum or thigh.
 The pain relief will last for about two to four hours.

 Your midwife will be able to bring either pethidine or diamorphine with her to your home birth.
 Which one they bring will depend on which one your local trust uses.
+If you live in Scotland, check with your NHS board which pain relief options are available to you as pethidine and diamorphine may not be offered at home births.

 - It will work quickly – within 20 minutes.